Product Owner: the things they often don’t mention

 Being a Product Owner: the things that are rarely mentioned

 Having an effective Product Owner (PO) on software development projects is a hugely useful and important role, whether using Agile or other methods.
-The way the PO is described, especially by many promoting some Agile methods, is ambitious.
+The way the PO is described, especially by many promoting some Agile methods, is at best ambitious.
 In many circumstances, it may not even be close to possible.
 Pretending we have one when we don’t (by the measures below) is going to be a real challenge.

 The purpose of this post is hopefully to help you decide whether you really have one or not.
 Pretending we do, when we don’t, is seldom going to end well.